vishrast/Vehicle-Fraudulent-Claims-Capstone/README.md

 •	Decision making threshold can be moved based on the business needs

 ### Further Work
 The data set had several limitations as the data set only consisted of categorical variables and was highly imbalanced.
 Most of the models failed due to that.
-There are several other techniques to deal with categorical data [category_encoders](https://contrib.scikit-learn.org/category_encoders/) and imbalanced target variable https://imbalanced-learn.org/stable/), which were not tried out and can be tried out to see if model performance can be improved further
+There are several other techniques to deal with categorical data like [category_encoders](https://contrib.scikit-learn.org/category_encoders/) and [imbalanced target variable](https://imbalanced-learn.org/stable/), which were not tried out and can be tried out to see if model performance can be improved further